xremix/SwiftGS1Barcode/README.md

 | 250 | secondarySerialNumber | Yes |
 | 251 | referenceToSourceEntity | Yes |

 *Experimental Support means that these are getting parsed, but there are no getter for this.
-You can get the value by calling e.g.* `myGs1Barcode.applicationIdentifiers["additionalProductIdentification"]`. *Also the implementation can change if any issues come up with the parsing.*
+You can get the value by calling e.g.* `myGs1Barcode.applicationIdentifiers["additionalProductIdentification"]`. *Also the implementation can change if any parsing issues come up.*

 You can add custom application identifiers by adding them to the key / value dictionary:
 ```Swift